George Washington and slavery

 As commander-in-chief of the Continental Army in 1775, he initially refused to accept African-Americans, free or enslaved, into the ranks, but bowed to the demands of war, and thereafter led a racially integrated army.
 In 1778, Washington expressed moral aversion to selling some of his enslaved workers at a public venue or splitting their families.
-At war's end, Washington demanded without success that the British respect the preliminary peace treaty which he said required return of escaped slaves without exception.
-His public statement on resigning his commission, addressing challenges facing the new confederation, made no explicit mention of slavery.
-Politically, Washington felt that the divisive issue of American slavery threatened national cohesion, he never spoke publicly about it, and signed laws that protected slavery as well as laws that curtailed slavery.
+At war's end, Washington demanded without success that the British respect the preliminary peace treaty which he said required return of all escaped slaves.
+Politically, Washington felt that the divisive issue of American slavery threatened national cohesion; he never spoke publicly about it even in his speeches addressing the new nation’s challenges, and he signed laws that protected slavery as well as laws that curtailed slavery.
+In Pennsylvania, he worked around the technicalities of state laws with his personal enslaved population as to not lose them.

-Privately, Washington considered plans in the mid 1790s to free his slaves.
-Those plans failed because of his inability to raise the finances necessary, the refusal of his family to approve emancipation of the dower slaves, and his own aversion to separating slave families.
-By the time of Washington's death in 1799 there were 317 slaves at Mount Vernon.
-124 were owned outright by Washington, 40 were rented, and the remainder were owned by the estate of Martha Washington's first husband, Daniel Parke Custis, on behalf of their grandchildren.
-Washington's will was widely published upon his death in 1799, and provided for the eventual emancipation of the enslaved population owned by him, one of the few slave-owning founders to do so.
-Because many of his slaves were married to the dower slaves, whom he could not legally free, the will said that, except for his valet William Lee who was freed immediately, the use of his enslaved workers was bequeathed to his widow Martha until her death.
-She felt unsafe being surrounded by slaves whose freedom depended on her death, and exercised her right to free them in 1801, but neither Martha nor George Washington had any legal power to decide the fate of the dower slaves, the use of whom was inherited by her grandchildren when she died in 1802.
+Privately, Washington considered freeing his enslaved population in the mid 1790s.
+Those plans failed because of his inability to raise the finances he deemed necessary, the refusal of his family to approve emancipation of the dower slaves, and his aversion to splitting the many families that included both dower slaves and his own slaves.
+By the time of Washington's death in 1799 there were 317 enslaved people at Mount Vernon.
+124 were owned outright by Washington, 40 were rented, and the remainder were dower slaves owned by the estate of Martha Washington's first husband, Daniel Parke Custis, on behalf of their grandchildren.
+Washington's will was widely published upon his death, and provided for the eventual emancipation of the enslaved population owned by him, one of the few slave-owning founders to do so.
+He could not legally free the dower slaves, and so the will said that, except for his valet William Lee who was freed immediately, his enslaved workers were bequeathed to his widow Martha until her death.
+She felt unsafe amidst slaves whose freedom depended on her demise, and freed them in 1801.